grafana/thema/docs/authoring.md

 The output is valid, but less than ideal.
 Are we just going to have `-1` values littered all over our instances of `Ship.secondfield`?
 When would those get cleaned up?
 Does choosing `-1` as a placeholder grant special semantics to that particular value in perpetuity?

-These questions bring us to the last part of thema: Lacunae.
+These questions bring us to the last part of thema: Lacunas.

 ## Emitting a lacuna

 Thema's professed guarantee - all prior valid instances of schema will be translatable to all future valid instances of schema - sounds lovely.
 But the `secondfield` case shows it to be a pressure vessel, fit to burst when requirements evolve in just _slightly_ the wrong way.
 Other schema systems are similar - they "burst" when folks make breaking changes to attain the semantics they want.
 And it's nice that thema pushes this out further with the ability to encode translations in lenses.
 But eventually, it'll still burst, and folks will pick their desired semantics over thema's rules - just like they do today.

 To prevent this outcome, what we really need is a pressure release valve.
-Which is where lacunae come in.
+Which is where lacunas come in.

-Lacunae represent a gap or flaw in a lens translation.
+Lacunas represent a gap or flaw in a lens translation.
 As a lineage author, you add a lacuna to your lens when the translation results in a message that, while syntactically valid (it conforms to schema), has problematic semantics.
-Lacunae are accumulated during translation, and returned alongside the translated instance itself.
+Lacunas are accumulated during translation, and returned alongside the translated instance itself.

 Thema defines a limited set of lacuna types that correspond to different types of flaws.
 (This area is under active development.)
 For our case, we should emit a `Placeholder` lacuna.